nickelpro/vito.nyc/content/posts/make-it-async/index.md

 with the conveniently named `asio::strand`.
 A `strand` is an executor which guarantees  **non-concurrent** execution of work submitted to it.
-This removes the need to manage any locks, GIL or otherwise, the `strand` will guarantee only a single executor is inside the Python interpreter at a time.[^5]
+This removes the need to manage any locks, GIL or otherwise, the `strand` will guarantee only a single operation is inside the Python interpreter at a time.[^5]

 [^5]: There exist complications with this approach, and strategies for managing
       those complications, which I'm eliding.
 They're Python-specific, so don't